Prabhakar-Naik/senior-java-developer/README.md

 <h4>By implementing a well-designed alerting system, you can significantly improve the reliability, availability, and performance of your applications and infrastructure</h4>

 # 28. Authentication and Authorization (OAuth, JWT).
+In the world of web applications and APIs, it's crucial to control who can access what.
+This is where authentication and authorization come in.
+<h2>Authentication</h2>
+Definition: Verifying the identity of a user or application.
+It's about confirming "who they are".
+<h3>Common Methods:</h3>
+Passwords: The most traditional method.<br>
+Multi-Factor Authentication (MFA): Combines passwords with other verification factors (e.g., SMS codes, authenticator apps).<br>
+Biometrics: Uses unique biological traits (e.g., fingerprints, facial recognition).<br>
+Tokens: Securely generated strings of characters that represent a user's identity.
+This is where JWTs come in.<br>
+OAuth: While primarily an authorization protocol, it's often involved in the authentication process.
+<h2>Authorization</h2>
+Definition: Determining what an authenticated user or application is allowed to do.
+It's about confirming "what they can do".
+<h3>Examples:</h3>
+A user can view their own profile but not edit someone else's.<br>
+An application can read data but not delete it.<br>
+A user with "admin" role can access all functionalities.
+<h2>OAuth (Open Authorization)</h2>
+Purpose: A standard protocol for granting applications limited access to a user's data on another service, without exposing the user's credentials.
+<h3>How it Works:</h3>
+A user wants to use an application (e.g., a social media management tool) to access their data on another service (e.g., Twitter).<br>
+The application requests permission from the user.<br>
+The user grants permission to the application, but without giving the application their Twitter password.<br>
+Twitter issues an access token to the application.<br>
+The application uses the access token to access the user's Twitter data, within the limits of the granted permissions.
+<h2>Key Concepts:</h2>
+Resource Owner: The user who owns the data.<br>
+Client: The application that wants to access the data.<br>
+Authorization Server: The service that issues access tokens (e.g., Twitter's server).<br>
+Resource Server: The server that hosts the data (e.g., Twitter's API).<br>
+Access Token: A credential that the client uses to access the resource server.

 # 29. Encryption (SSL/TLS).
 # 30. Rate Limiting and Throttling.
 # 31. Apache Kafka for Distributed Streaming.